The Legend and the Man Part 1 To Fool the Enemy, chapter 4

 Alcalde, if you don’t stop with your insinuations at once,” Don cut in, “I will challenge you in my son’s stead, to defend the honour of his bride!”

 “Very well.”
 She proudly raised her head.
 “Very well, alcalde, you’ve forced me to tell you the whole truth and nothing but the truth.
 We weren’t at the tavern that night – this much is true.
 That evening, when I was already locking up,” she began her tale in earnest, “ arrived to see me.
 He was returning home from the lake, saw the light and came in to eat his supper and talk to me.
-But I had another visitor that night, too.
-Zorro appeared only moments later.”
+But I had another visitor that night, too. appeared only moments later.”

 Whispers rippled through the room.
-Nobody doubted that was telling the truth.
+Nobody doubted that Victoria was telling the truth.
 Only Don looked at the girl with wide-eyed surprise.

-“Zorro appeared,” she continued, “and he was pleased to see Don Diego.”
+appeared,” she continued, “and he was pleased to see Don Diego.”

 “He was pleased?” interrupted Mendoza.